HSBNE-Archive/Policy/Rules/Rules.md

     1. The membership fee :

-        a.  is the amount decided by the members from time to time at a general meeting; and
+        1.  is the amount decided by the members from time to time at a general meeting; and
-        b.  is payable when, and in the way, the management committee decides.
+        2.  is payable when, and in the way, the management committee decides.

     2. A member of the incorporated association who, before becoming a member, has paid the members annual subscription for membership of the